mahmoodlab/PANTHER/README.md

 which specifies *magnification*, *patch size*, and *feature extractor* used to create the patch features.

 ### Step 1.
 Prototype construction
+**Tips (Updated on 02/17/2025)**
+- Based on users' opinions, it seems CPU-based K-means is yielding better clustering quality and overall better initialization prototypes.
+We will provide update on the FAISS-based clustering procedure.
+- Users have also reported good performance when the patch features are normalized to a unit norm.
+However, since the feature norm itself could contain valuable morphological information, we recommend trying both ways.

 For prototype construction, we use K-means clustering across all training WSIs.
-We recommend using GPU-based FAISS when using large number of patch features for clustering.
+We can use either CPU-based K-Means or GPU-based FAISS for clustering patch features.
 For example, we can use the following command to find 16 prototypes (of 1,024 dimension each) using FAISS from WSIs corresponding to `SPLIT_DIR/train.csv`.
 ```shell
 CUDA_VISIBLE_DEVICES=0 python -m training.main_prototype \
 --mode faiss \